 - Where it is thought that a legal order may be required in order to assist in the permanence planning for children, whether that is a return to the family or to achieve permanence elsewhere.

-At the meeting, a decision should be made in principle about whether the Threshold Criteria have been met.
-The local authority should then decide, based on a robust analysis of the level of assessed risk, whether:
+At the meeting, a decision should be made in principle about whether the Threshold Criteria for care proceedings or PLO pre-proceedings have been met, coupled with a discussion about the best approach to working with the family to achieve the best outcomes for the child(ren).
+This should be based on the local authority's robust analysis of the level of assessed risk, taking into account the lived experience of all the children within the household and whether:

 - It is in the best interests of the child to provide a further period of support for the family with the aim of avoiding proceedings; or